apace100/origins-docs/docs/power_types/modify_exhaustion.md

     }
 }
 ```
-This power doubles the exhaustion rate of the player.
+This power triples the exhaustion rate of the player.